Use data to drive decisions

 • SYS 6582: Selected Topics in Systems Engineering (e.g.: Reinforcement Learning, User Experience Design, Sensors & Perception)

 Availability of electives varies by year, and courses must be approved by the School of Data Science.
-Students interested in taking more than 6 credit hours of electives will need to obtain faculty approval.
+Students interested in taking more than 6 credit hours of electives will need submit a petition for approval.

 Learn More About the Genomics Focus